Thembekile Kimi Makwetu

 Thembekile Kimi Makwetu (died 11 November 2020) was a South African Chartered accountant.
 He served as the Auditor-General of South Africa between 2013 and 2020.

 Education

-Makwetu was born in Cape Town, South Africa on the 7th of January 1966.
-Matriculated in 1984 from St Johns College in Umtata.
+Makwetu was born in Cape Town, South Africa on 7 January 1966.
+Matriculated in 1984 from St Johns College in Mthatha.
 In 1989, he graduated with a degree in Social Sciences from the University of Cape Town.
 After receiving a BCompt Honours degree from the University of Natal in 1997, he qualified as a chartered accountant.

 Career

 He took a job with Standard Bank, and would go on to work at Nampak.
 He completed his articles of clerkship at Deloitte.
 He later went on to work for Metropolitan Life in Western Cape and for Liberty Life in Gauteng, before becoming a director in Deloitte's forensic unit.
 In 2007, he joined the Auditor-General's office as Deputy Auditor-General under Terence Nombembe.